flightphp/docs/content/en/learn/routing.md

 // You also can do this without creating the object first
 // Note: No args will be injected into the constructor Flight::route('/', [ 'Greeting', 'hello' ]);
+// Additionally you can use this shorter syntax Flight::route('/', 'Greeting->hello');
+// or
+Flight::route('/', Greeting::class.'->hello');
 ```

 #### Dependency Injection via DIC (Dependency Injection Container)